 How Do I Set Up Online Bill Pay?

-To get things set up, you’ll need to know where to find your account number and routing numbers for your checking account.
+To set up online bill paying directly with a service provider, you’ll need to provide a voided check and an authorization form to the company in question.
+You'll then be asked to provide information such as your account number and any routing numbers associated with the checking account.
+In some cases, you may be able to deliver this information online.
 Once things are up and running, payment goes directly to your service provider.

 Automatic Online Bill Pay

 If you love automated processes that you don't require your constant attention, automated online bill paying will let you facilitate recurring payments on a regimented and regular basis.
 For example, your online bill paying service can pay your monthly phone bill and your quarterly insurance payment.

 You can also authorize your service providers to pull money from your account for one-off expenditures, without any activity on your part.
 In these cases, the service provider directly asks the online bill paying company for payment as needed, and the payment is made without your involvement.
 But be careful!
 If you authorize these types of payments, shrewdly budget your finances, in order to keep enough available funds in your account, to cover these payments.

 Simply put: online bill paying can save time, reduce paperwork and make life easier!